hojaeklee/SfM_3D_Reconstruction/README.md

 ## Running the Pipeline
 1. Descend into `src` folder by `cd src`.
-2. Run `python main.py -d ../data/dude_3dlab -f 3dlab_reconstruct`.
-This will run our pipeline on the RGBD images stored in the `dude_3dlab` folder, and create the `3dlab_reconstruct.pcd` file.
+2. Run `python main.py -d ../data -f 3dreconstruct`.
+This will run our pipeline on the RGBD images stored in the `data` folder, and create the `3dreconstruct.pcd` file.
 Note `-d` specifies the path to images folder, and `-f` specifies the filename to save the Point Cloud Data (`.pcd`) file.
 The filename can be freely specified.
-3. To visualize the 3D reconstruction (`.pcd` file), run `pcl_viewer 3dlab_reconstruct.pcd`.
+3. To visualize the 3D reconstruction (`.pcd` file), run `pcl_viewer 3dreconstruct.pcd`.